haasn/libplacebo/README.md

 files](src/include/libplacebo).
 You can find additional examples of how to use the various components in the [demo programs](demos) as well as in the [unit tests](src/tests).

-I will create more and expanded tutorials/examples once libplacebo is a bit more feature-complete.